 The brother’s third album, Sacred River, flows with the gentle rhythm of their early work.
 Steve sings lead and plays rhythm guitar as usual, while Simon – also a leading session man who’s played in TV concerts with Mavis Staples and Paul Jones, and at venues such as the Royal Albert Hall and 02 Arena with everyone from Joss Stone to Helen Shapiro to X Factor stars – sticks mostly to electric lead.
 The album features a host of talented musicians including Ben Nicholls on bass (Seth Lakeman/The Full English/Kings of the South Seas) and Terl Bryant on drums (Maddy Prior/John Paul Jones/Barbara Dickson).

-And so to the future.
-Right now there’s a brand new album on the way, Migrant Tales, to be released late 2017, produced by Andy ‘Wal’ Coughlan and featuring a host of great players including the legendary Al Perkins on pedal steel was released in Spring 2018 to wonderful reviews:
+Album number four, Migrant Tales, produced by Andy ‘Wal’ Coughlan and featuring a host of great players including the legendary Al Perkins on pedal steel was released in Spring 2018 to wonderful reviews: